DinoChiesa/get-gcp-id-token/README.md

 The expiry claim must be present and must be no more than 5 minutes after the issued-at time.

-The code in this repo shows you how to do that, in a shell script, python, nodejs and in Java.
+The code in this repo shows you how to do that, in a bash script, in python, in nodejs, and in Java.

-* [**get-id-token-for-service-account.sh**](./sh/get-id-token-for-service-account.sh) - a bash script that gets
+* [**get-id-token-for-service-account.sh**](./bash/get-id-token-for-service-account.sh) - a bash script that gets
   an ID token using a service account key

 * [**getIdTokenWithServiceAccount.py**](./py/getIdTokenWithServiceAccount.py) - a python